Upcoming Alumni Events Full Calendar

 Endowments are just one way to support the college.
 Planned giving — donations through wills or trusts — support the college and can create lifetime income for the donor or a loved one.
 Some planned gifts are eligible for estate tax deductions.

 Whether an endowment or a planned gift, these ways of supporting the college stand as examples of the generosity of our loyal alumni that will inspire each new generation.

 Engineering Building Oval

 The Engineering Building Oval is the next step in the move of the college to Centennial Campus.
-It will provide much needed space for labs and classrooms, offering even more of our students access to state-of-the-art facilities for biomanufacturing, advanced manufacturing, rapid prototyping and more.
+The approximately 225,000 gross-square-foot, four-story structure will provide much needed space for labs and classrooms, offering even more of our students access to state-of-the-art facilities for biomanufacturing, advanced manufacturing, rapid prototyping and more.
 With their “yes” vote on the Connect NC bond in March 2016, North Carolina voters gave us a start toward making it reality.
 Your support will help us finish what they began.